sgireddy/SHACKSparkKafkaCassandra/readme.md

 <a href='https://spark.apache.org/docs/1.6.1/streaming-kafka-integration.html'> Spark Streaming + Kafka Integration Guide </a>
- and the <a href='https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/DirectKafkaWordCount.scala'> direct streaming example </a> is pretty simple and easy to understand (in my opinion as simple as MSMQ)
+ and the <a href='https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/DirectKafkaWordCount.scala'> direct streaming example </a> is pretty simple and easy to understand (in my opinion as simple as MSMQ) so I am leaving kafka & cassandra integration for brevity.
+I will comback and add more details later.

-I am more interested in achieving reliable, resilient & fault tolerance with checkpointing (see spark streaming programming guide for more details) using our getStreamingContext method.
+I am more interested in achieving resilience & fault tolerance with checkpointing (see spark streaming programming guide for more details) using our getStreamingContext method.
-I fumbled many times on checkpointing, kudos to Ahmed Alkilani for explaining this in detail in his course (I strongly suggest his course even if you are an experienced Spark developer, its very well worth the time and money).
+I fumbled many times on checkpointing, kudos to Ahmed Alkilani for explaining this in detail in his course (I recommend this even if you are an experienced Spark developer).

 Let's take a look at the code first in the order of its execution: